 When the drawers are closed, the shallow drawer is hidden within the deep one.
 This hidden drawer keeps utensils and pot holders handy to the cooktop without the visual clutter of another drawer line.

 9. Double cutlery tray

-Having both the trash and re-cycling bins in one pull out drawer with a roll out shelf above for trash bags and deoderizer spray, keeps everything organized and in one place.
+Having both the trash and recycling bins in one pull out drawer with a roll-out shelf above for trash bags and deodorizer spray keeps everything organized and in one place.

 The weight of a food processor can make it difficult to lug it in and out of a cabinet every time you need to use it.
-So having it on a lift mechanism which bears all the weight means it’s easy to use and the base never has to be lifted off the shelf.
-When you’re ready to use it, swing and click it into place, and when you’re done, unlock and swing it back in the cabinet.
-The roll out shelf below holds all the blades and related accessories.
+So having it on a lift mechanism that bears all the weight means it’s easy to use and the base never has to be lifted off the shelf.
+When you’re ready to use it, swing and click it into place, and when you completed, unlock and swing it back in the cabinet.
+The roll-out shelf below holds all the blades and related accessories.

 12. Pull out spice storage

 Little spice bottles are notoriously tricky to keep organized.
 They often end up in a jumble in a cabinet or drawer so that digging for the right spice during meal preparation becomes an ordeal.